The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

 This is the subspace (of the total Hilbert space) spanned by energy eigenstates $\phi_\alpha$ whose eigenvalues $E_\alpha$ belong to the $[E, E+\delta E]$ range.
 Let $D = \text{dim} \mathscr{H}$, the number of energy levels between $E$ and $E+\delta E$.

 We only consider wave functions $\psi$ in $\mathscr{H}$.

-\item Measure: given a subspace $\mathscr{H}$, the measure $\mu_S$ is the surface area measure on the unit sphere in that subspace $\mathscr{S}(\mathscr{H})$.\footnote{For simplicity, here we assume that the subspaces we deal with are finite-dimensional.
+\item Measure: given a subspace $\mathscr{H}$, the measure $\mu_S$ is the surface area measure on the unit sphere in that subspace $\mathscr{S}(\mathscr{H})$.\footnote{For simplicity, let us assume that the subspaces we deal with are finite-dimensional.
 In cases where the Hilbert space is infinite-dimensional, it is an open and challenging technical question.
 For example, we could use Gaussian measures in infinite-dimensional spaces, but we no longer have uniform probability distributions. }

 \item Macrostate: with a choice of macro-variables,\footnote{For technical reasons, \cite{von1955mathematical} suggests that we round up these macro-variables (represented by quantum observables) so as to make the observables commute.
 See \citep[section 2.2]{goldstein2010long} for a discussion of von Neumann's ideas. } the energy shell $\mathscr{H}$ can be orthogonally decomposed into macro-spaces (subspaces):